skuid/helm-value-store/README.md

 This project is an attempt to manage working with multiple `values.yaml` files for nearly identitcal deployments.

-The only backing store is currently DnyamoDB, but other backends such as etcd, consul, or Vault could easily be implemented.
+The only backing store is currently DynamoDB, but other backends such as etcd, consul, or Vault could easily be implemented.